piekb/adfs/README.md

 # adfs
 Bachelor Project on Discussion Game for Abstract Dialectical Frameworks.

+# requirements.txt
+Installs all required packages for you.
+Run the following in folder 'adfs': pip install -r requirements.txt

 # src
 Source code.
 Make sure you are in this folder!
 Otherwise you cannot run.